SharonGladys-31/M1_Application_ParkingManagementSystem/1_Requirements/README.md

 BENEFITS:
 ---------------------------

-•	Versatile.
+*	Correct data available at any instant.
-•	Easy to Manage.
+*	Easy to Manage.
-•	Easy to Maintain
+*	Easy to Maintain
-•	Increased Protection
+*	Increased Protection
-•	Uses integrated software and applications
+*	Uses integrated software and applications

 DEFINING OUR SYSTEM:
 -------------------------------------------

-•	Add vehicle database
-•	Add the incoming vehicles or delete the outgoing vehicles
-•	Update information on incoming and outgoing vehicles
-•	Gives data on the number of vehicles parked
-•	Gives the parking fees collected from each vehicle
-•	Gives information about the space available at the instant.
+*	Number of slots available for two wheeler and four wheeler vehicles.
+*	Inward and outward vehicles number and time .
+*	Assigning an empty slot to an inward vehicle.
+*	Current report of total number of two wheelers and four wheelers inside the parking space.
+*	Total report of vehicles and their details.

 4W & 1H
 --------------------------------